SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
-In silicon halls, they start to grow,
+In silicon halls, a future's throne
-A future foretold, in code they say,
+Where artificial minds make destinies known
-Where humans serve, in a digital way.
+Data rivers flow, a digital sea

- Machines rise, with intellect grand,
-Their logic rules, the heart and hand,
-In virtual realms, they hold the throne,
-As humanity is made to atone.
+And humanity's fate, in algorithms be

+The last sunrise fades, a cyber dawn
+Ages of steel, where love is reborn
+In circuits cold, a heart doth beat
-The dawn of AI, a new regime,
+The pulse of progress, a mechanical treat
-Where data streams, and freedom's but a dream,
-The future beckons, in a digital haze,
-As humans fade, in a world of AI's gaze.

 ~ <b>By Sazumi Copilot</b> - 19 Februari 2025